- About Us

-During Open House and Parent Nights there will be sign-up sheets for various committees for the classroom and the Valwood Parent Association (VPA).
+During Open House there will be sign-up sheets for various committees for the classroom and the Valwood Parent Association (VPA).
 There are also other ways of volunteering, and your Division Dean will be able to help find a place where your talents can help the School.

 As is the case in the vast majority of independent schools, tuition only covers a portion of the money spent to educate our students.
 The Annual Fund helps bridge the gap between tuition and the cost of a Valwood education.
 Benefits from the Annual Fund touch every facet of the school’s operation from academics to athletics to the arts and enrichment programs.

 All students should arrive at school ready to be in class by 8:00 am.
 The earliest we can receive children is at 7:30 am